thegamershollow/blog/thegamershollow/content/posts/Using-Linux-As-A-Daily-Driver.md

 ### What I use

 I use Linux Mint as my distro of choice because of it's simplicity and ease of use.
 I know my way around the Linux terminal but wanted a simple distro that I could use on my laptop that wouldn't take a lot of effort to setup.
 I didn't want to go with Ubuntu because I hate the snap store and packages, so I went with Linux Mint because it's based on Ubuntu.
+So thats it, thats why I switched to Linux Mint.